 World Health Worker Week is an annual opportunity to celebrate all the ways in which health workers count.
-From their impact on the lives of patients, to their support of colleagues and those in training, and ultimately to the difference they make in their communities—at HVO we recognize that health workers have the power to transform lives, and we are dedicated to providing the global health workforce with the resources to do so.
+From a physiotherapist to a doctor, from their impact on the lives of patients, to their support of colleagues and those in training, and ultimately to the difference they make in their communities—at HVO we recognize that health workers have the power to transform lives, and we are dedicated to providing the global health workforce with the resources to do so.

 Our monitoring and evaluation team, including HVO’s Evaluation Coordinator Meng Xiong, have the unique role of capturing and quantifying all the ways the health workers in our global health community—from volunteers to local providers at our project sites—are transforming lives in their communities and beyond.
 Mr. Xiong was eager to disseminate the information collected by the monitoring and evaluation team to a wider audience outside of the stakeholders already familiar with HVO’s mission and our short-term, education-based volunteer model.